dextel2/dextel2/README.md

 - ❤️ I love writing TypeScript (and JavaScript), and building fun experiments on type-level

+- ❤️ I also love to talk about AI Safety and AI in general 🤖

 - 💬 Ask me about anything [here](https://github.com/dextel2/dextel2/issues)